CodeYourFuture/curriculum/common-content/en/module/js3/applying-map/index.md

 ```

 Use `createFilmCard` and `map` to create an array of film card components.
 In your local project, render this array of components in the browser.

-Remember, the function you pass to `map` doesn't take exactly the same parameters as your `createFilmCard` function.